 - If you want to include this query in your search suggestions switch this toggle to "YES".
 This allows you to provide custom autosuggestions to your visitors with predefined results, an extremely powerful way to customize your visitors' search experience.

-- In point 4 you define what will happen with the search query you are mapping.
+- In step 4 you define what will happen with the search query you are mapping.
 There are three options available, which will be described in the following sections:

 Order ResultsThe first tab lets you reorder the natural ranking of the search results - even by content group.
 You may also place custom "artificial" search results.